kionsoftware/terraform-provider-kion/README.md

 terraform apply --auto-approve
 ```

-You can now make changes to the `main.tf` file and then re-run the `apply` command to push the changes to cloudtamer.io.
+You can now make changes to the `main.tf` file and then re-run the `apply` command to push the changes to Kion.

 ### Importing Resource State